 If our ultimate goal is happiness and fulfillment, then the important thing is that we are looking in the right places.

-I know that empty mindless consuming can be just as sad as having nothing at all.
+The allure of retail therapy is that you will feel better afterwards.
+I know firsthand that empty mindless consuming can feel just as bad as having nothing at all.

 So whether you chose to live happily with very few possessions or you chose to fill your home with lots of things you love and cherish, the important thing is that you made the choice.